×

 csi-secrets-store-driver secrets-store-csi-driver/secrets-store-csi-driver

-4. Deploy the AWS provider:
+4. Deploy the AWS provider by running the following command:

 $ oc -n csi-secrets-store apply -f \